Dongolok/EconometricsAUCA/econometrics/eco_jargon.md

 External validity means, does our $$\hat{\beta} $$ that we estimated from our sample, still relavant for the larger population.
 ---

+---
+*Correlation*
+Correlation is the statistical relationship between two variables(two columns of data).
+Correlation can take any value between -1 and 1.
+For example from common sense we know, that the number years of your work experience is positevely correlated with your wages.
+---